paulcraig/biochem_jupyter_notebook/Workshop_plagiarized_to_biochem/03-multiple_files_biochem_jupyter_notebook.md

 {: .language-python}

 ~~~
-data/outfiles/propanol.out
+data/PDB_files/6l35.pdb
-propanol.out
+6l35.pdb
 ~~~
 {: .output}

 > ## Exercise
 >
-> How would you extract the molecule name from the example above?
+> How would you extract the PDB ID from the example above?
 >
 >> ## Solution
 >> You can use the `str.split` function introduced in the last lesson, and split at the '.' character.